4c74356b41/4c74356b41.github.io/_posts/2019-01-20-iterate_over_array_with_objects_that_do_not_have_identical_properties.md

 ---
 id: 5784
-title: Iterate over array with objects that do not have identical properties
+title: Iterate over array with objects that do not have identical properties inside ARM Templates
 date: 2019-01-20
 author: rootilo
 layout: post